 01 of 08

 Most DIY recipes for kinetic sand use a liquid soap or detergent, a binding agent (like cornstarch), water, and sand.
 This detailed tutorial from Fabulessly Frugal takes you through a step-by-step creation of a batch of sand, and once you’ve nailed the basics, try out colored sand, glittered sand, and even glow-in-the-dark sand.
 Source play sand from your local home or hardware store or order a big bag online.

 Pro tip: Bake your sand at a low temperature for a few hours before crafting to dry it out.
 The more powdery it is to begin, the more moldable it will be in the end.

 02 of 08

 If you’re making big batches of kinetic sand, save your pricier food dyes and gels for the perfect cupcake and instead head to the craft store for sand coloring supplies.
 Powdered tempera paint goes further than food dye drops, makes much brighter sand, and cleans up way easier than food coloring, which can stain skin.
 Experiment by tinting sand with ground sidewalk chalk for a pastel effect, too!

 03 of 08

 A kid-friendly and non-toxic recipe that combines cornstarch, sand, and hand soap, this version of kinetic sand from Mom Dot, can be colored with food-safe dye in all shades of the rainbow.
-In order to achieve the brightest rainbow colors, source bright white play sand in bulk to provide a blank canvas so the colored dye really pops.
+To achieve the brightest rainbow colors, source bright white play sand in bulk to provide a blank canvas so the colored dye really pops.
 Kinetic sand is a great way to teach kids about color mixing as well, so start with the primaries and challenge little ones to mix the remaining colors.

 04 of 08

 Great for the littlest scientists who are still investigating new experiences through taste, this recipe from Surviving a Teacher's Salary, for moldable sand uses only kitchen staples (no sand in sight).
 Combine flour, cornmeal, oil, and corn syrup for a gritty putty that won’t dry out.
 As a bonus, the cornmeal gives your kinetic sand a warm, beach-inspired color so backyard kids can easily play pretend.Continue to 5 of 8 below.

 06 of 08